virpatelwork-glitch/aptamer-pipeline/README.md

 *   **RDKit**: For 3D structure generation and conformer embedding.
 *   **Scikit-Learn**: For machine learning-based feature importance analysis.

-## Data Access

-The complete set of results, including docking scores for all targets and design levels, can be found in [data/raw_data.csv](data/raw_data.csv).

 ## Citation & References

 1. Trott, O., & Olson, A. J. (2010).
 "AutoDock Vina: improving the speed and accuracy of docking." *Journal of Computational Chemistry*.
 2. Lorenz, R., et al. (2011).
 "ViennaRNA Package 2.0." *Algorithms for Molecular Biology*.
-3. Smith, et al. (2023).
-"RNA Aptamers in Neurodegenerative Disease." *Journal of Bioinformatics*.